wcarc-on/wcarc-site/minutes/minutes202107.md

 ### Treasurer's Report
 The following report was provided by email ahead of the meeting by the Ray (VE3FN), the Treasurer.
-- The balance as of June 30th was $2032.95.
+- The balance as of June 30th was $2,032.95.
 There is also $2,000 which is split up into two term deposits.
 One has a maturity date of June 21st, 2021.
 The other one will mature on October 21st, 2021.
 - There are 24 members as of today.
 There are also three life members.

 ### Vice President's Report
 Mike (VE3MKX) mentioned several ham radio upcoming events and contests:
-- Two events - the Hanover Hamfest in August and the Barrie Hamfest in September - are being organized.
+- Two events—the Hanover Hamfest in August and the Barrie Hamfest in September—are being organized.
 They will likely take place.
 - Lighthouse on the Air
 - Parks on the Air

 Glenn (VE3XRA) added two more events:
-- The RAC Portable Station Challenge started on July 1st and running until year end.
+- The RAC Portable Station Challenge started on July 1st and runs until year end.
 - The 2021 RAC conference and AGM on September 19th.
-More information available on the RAC website.
+More information available on the [RAC website](https://www.rac.ca/agm/).

 ### Director's Report
 - The VE3WCC Club call sign is now officially managed by Wayne (VE3CZO).